AGil2021/ALEXANDRAGIL_MADA_project/README.md

 # Project Proposal - Part 1

-The project proposal[Proposal.Rmd] is located in manuscript folder on Products folder.
+The project proposal[Proposal_COVID.Rmd] is located in manuscript folder on Products folder.

 # Overview